mlnas/Differential_Privacy_Demo/README.md

 Combined:
 Encryption + DP form a complete data protection stack.

+> **How does DP protect what the model learns and remembers?**
+> Differential Privacy works by adding carefully calibrated noise to the model's learning process.
+This means the model can learn general patterns from the data, but it cannot memorize or reveal details about any specific individual.
+Even if someone examines the model closely, they cannot confidently determine whether any particular person's data was used during training.
+>
+> **How does DP defend against membership and inversion attacks?**
+> - **Membership Inference Attacks:** These attacks try to determine if a specific person's data was included in the training set.
+DP makes this extremely difficult by ensuring that the model's outputs are nearly the same whether or not any one individual is in the data.
+> - **Model Inversion Attacks:** These attacks attempt to reconstruct sensitive information (like an image or a record) from the model.
+DP's noise prevents the model from retaining enough detail to allow such reconstructions, protecting individual privacy even if the model is shared or exposed.

 5. How Many Epochs Should You Train?
 ------------------------------------
 | Goal                   | Epochs | Why                                             |